korbel/SWL-NyrCaller/README.md

 ## Usage

-To run it locally without setting up a discord bot, navigate to the `<SWL directory>\NyrCaller` directory and start the `start_locally.bat` executable.
+To run it locally without setting up a discord bot, navigate to the `<SWL directory>\NyrCaller` directory and start the `start.bat` executable.
 You should now see a console with the following message:

 > Agnitio NYR Caller bot started